-Source: Aperi GUI Development Design Document, Aperi Internal Development Executive Review with Functional Scope plan, TPC 3.1 IDVT Plan
+Source: Aperi GUI Development Design Document, Aperi Internal Development Executive Review with Functional Scope plan

-- Test all nodes in the tree correspond to the new Aperi node structure (six top-level nodes "Administrative Services", "Aperi Storage Manager", "Data manager", "Disk Manager", "Fabric Manager", "Tape Manager") and all TPC functions not included in the donation are removed. - Test that all subnodes correspond to the agreed donation items and are functioning properly. - Verify that all references to TPC are removed. - Test that jobs (discovery, probe, ping) appear beneath the correct subnode. - Test that you are allowed to save jobs (discovery, probe, ping) under different names with different types. - Test that "Do you want to save your changes" dialog gets displayed when a user opens another report. - Test CIMOM jobs appear beneath the correct discovery subnode
+- Test all nodes in the tree correspond to the new Aperi node structure (six top-level nodes "Administrative Services", "Aperi Storage Manager", "Data manager", "Disk Manager", "Fabric Manager", "Tape Manager"). - Test that all subnodes correspond to the agreed donation items and are functioning properly. - Verify that all references to legacy names are removed. - Test that jobs (discovery, probe, ping) appear beneath the correct subnode. - Test that you are allowed to save jobs (discovery, probe, ping) under different names with different types. - Test that "Do you want to save your changes" dialog gets displayed when a user opens another report. - Test CIMOM jobs appear beneath the correct discovery subnode